LeJane/stmp/README.md

 #### PAYLOAD

-The size is determined by `PS` field, the format is determined by `Encoding` field.
+The size is determined by `PS` field, the format is determined by `ENCODING` field.

 ### Messages